There will always be challenges for schools, but the independent school sector has its own specific issues to address.

 Recruiting pupils and attracting parents to spend their hard earned money at their private school over another is a challenge in itself which remains ongoing.
 And the curriculum needs to show that the children get their monies worth in quality and variance of education.
 Both in the classroom, on the sports field or out on trips hiking or on sea, the children in private school remain your customers through out their time there and it is under a microscope that the quality of the education is watched by paying parents.

 Furthermore, with economic uncertainty, independent schools are challenged with preparing the next generation to be robust, intelligent and ready for climate change, economic change and more natural disasters.

-The United Kingdom offers a host of elite British private schools.
-Think Eton or Westminster, which have educated many of the country’s political and professional leaders, as well as many smaller schools.
+The UK offers a host of large private schools such as Eton or Westminster, which have educated many of the country’s political and professional leaders, as well as many smaller schools.

-However, only 7% of all students receive this kind of education, and there is a huge divide between the private and comprehensive school sin Britain today, which effects the opportunities for students later in life.
-Watch the interview below on the issues facing private schools today.
+However, only 7% of all students receive a private education, which can affect the opportunities for these students later in life.
+Watch the video below on the issues facing private schools today.